Azure-Samples/contoso-creative-writer/README.md

 ```
 http://127.0.0.1:5000/get_article?context=Write an article about camping in alaska&instruction=find specifics about what type of gear they would need and explain in detail
 ```

+## Evaluating prompt flow results

+To understand how well our prompt flow performs using defined metrics like **groundedness**, **coherence** etc we can evaluate the results.
+To evaluate the prompt flow, we need to be able to compare it to what we see as "good results" in order to understand how well it aligns with our expectations.

+We may be able to evaluate the flow manually (e.g., using Azure AI Studio) but for now, we'll evaluate this by running the prompt flow using **gpt-4** and comparing our performance to the results obtained there.
+To do this, follow the instructions and steps in the notebook `evaluate-chat-prompt-flow.ipynb` under the `eval` folder.

+You can also view the evaluation metrics by running the following commands.

 In a new terminal
 ```